alexZeakis/TokenJoin/README.md

 ## Overview

 TokenJoin is an efficient method for solving the Fuzzy Set Similarity Join problem.
 It relies only on tokens and their scores, called _utilities_, and avoids computing expensive intermediate similarity functions.
+It is submitted to the International Conference on Very Large Databases (VLDB).
+This is the repository for the source codes.

 ## Documentation